Tonarcoin/Logo-Icon/README.md

-The repository contains only the logo and icon - Tonarcoin.
+This repository contains only the logo, icon - Tonarcoin.

 P.S.
-JumaliRay
+Jumali Ray